-For circle-valued functions with isolated singularities on compact surfaces the homotopy type of $\Sid$ and $\mathcal{O}_f(f)$ was described by S.~Maksymenko \cite{Maksymenko:AGAG:2006} and E.~Kudryavtseva \cite{Kudryavtseva:MathNotes:2012, Kudryavtseva:MatSb:2013}.
-In particular, S.~Maksymenko showed that $\Sid$ is contractible if $f$ has at least one saddle point, otherwise $\Sid$ is homotopy equivalent to $S^1$.
-For a generic function $f$ it can be shown that the orbit $\mathcal{O}_f(f)$ is homotopy equivalent to $m$-torus $T^m$ if $M$ is aspherical, to $S^2$ if $M = S^2$ and $f$ has exactly $2$ critical points, and to $\mathrm{SO}(3)\times T^m$ otherwise for some $m\geq 0$ is depending on $f$.
-An algebraic structure of homotopy groups of orbits and other groups which ``partially'' controls the homotopy type of orbits is well understood for all compact oriented surfaces except $S^2$ and less understood for some non-oriented surfaces, e.g., for functions on Klein bottle and projective plane.
-More details on these results can be found in \cite{Maksymenko:2021:review}.
-We will also note that recently homotopy properties of orbits were applied to some questions on persistent homology of Morse functions by J.~Leygonie and D.~Beers \cite{LeygonieBeers:JACT:2023}.
+For $P$-valued Morse functions on compact surfaces the homotopy types of $\Sid$ and $\mathcal{O}_f(f)$ were described by S.~Maksymenko \cite{Maksymenko:AGAG:2006} and E.~Kudryavtseva \cite{Kudryavtseva:MathNotes:2012, Kudryavtseva:MatSb:2013}.
+In particular, S.~Maksymenko showed that $\Sid$ is contractible if $f$ has either at least one saddle point or $M$ is non-orientable; otherwise, $\Sid$ is homotopy equivalent to $S^1$.
+It was proved that the orbit $\mathcal{O}_f(f)$ is homotopy equivalent to $m$-torus $T^m$ if $M$ is aspherical, to $S^2$ if $M = S^2$ and $f$ has exactly $2$ critical points, and to $\mathrm{SO}(3)\times T^m$ otherwise, for some $m\geq 0$ depending on $f$.
+Algebraic structures of homotopy groups of orbits and other groups which ``partially'' controls the homotopy type of orbits are well understood for such smooth functions on all compact orientable surfaces except $S^2$ and remains less understood for functions on certain non-orientable surfaces, such as the Klein bottle and the projective plane.
+These results were also generalized to a larger class of smooth functions with isolated singularities; more details can be found in \cite{Maksymenko:2021:review}.
+We also note that recently homotopy properties of orbits were applied to some questions on persistent homology of Morse functions by J.~Leygonie and D.~Beers \cite{LeygonieBeers:JACT:2023}.

-Our goal is to generalize results on homotopy type of stabilizers and orbits to more general class of circle-valued functions on surfaces whose critical points can be non-isolated.
+Our goal is to generalize results on the homotopy type of stabilizers to more general class of circle-valued functions on surfaces whose critical points can be non-isolated.
 The natural class of such functions to consider are Morse-Bott functions.